FNGgames/BitFields/README.md

 Static bitwise operators ( `& | ^ ~ << >>` ) for bitwise arithmetic.<br>
 Operators allocate new copies on the stack like any other value type.<br>
+Operations are O(n) where n is the number of words that make up the bit field.<br>

 ## Queries